wilkie/blog/posts/kernels_without_abstractions_general.md

 affect certain parts of the system.
 In fact, it could be restarted without having to consider the ramifications to other systems components.
-With this in mind, the principle of least privilege was eventually considered an essential component for providing fault tolerance.
+With this in mind, the principle of least privilege was eventually considered essential for providing fault tolerance.
 [8]()

 ![The microkernel pushes more control to individual developers.](people_and_microkernel.png)